fastai/fastpages/SETUP_PR_TEMPLATE.md

 If you are not using a custom domain, your website will appear at https://{_username_}.github.io/{_repo_name_}.

-## Optional: Using a Cusotm Domain
+## Optional: Using a Custom Domain

 1. After merging this PR, add a file named `CNAME` at the root of your repo.
 For example, we are hosting `fastpages` at `https://fastpages.fast.ai`, and  [this is the contents of our `CNAME`](https://github.com/fastai/fastpages/blob/master/CNAME):